 In addition, an average college student carries 7 Internet-connected devices with them on campus, including smartphones, tablets, and laptops, according to Re:fuel Agency’s 2014 College Explorer report.

-Suggested Reading - "4 Challenges to Deploying Campus-Wide Wireless Networks"
+Suggested Reading - "6 Challenges to Overcome When Deploying Campus-Wide Wireless Networks"

 How Students Use Mobile

 According to a survey from cloud provider Domo, which polled 2,228 higher education students to give insights on how they're using their mobile devices on campuses, they found that 46% spend most of their time accessing the internet with their smartphone and 43% with a laptop or tablet.

 Today's college students are a "mobile-first" generation and this has changed what students expect when they're on campus both in and out of the classroom.

 For example, students use their mobile devices for learning by looking up lecture topics during their actual classes; using specific apps to access information and other mobile apps for browsing through their course textbooks both in and out of the classroom, according to EDUCAUSE.

 As for which apps are most popular, students use the following:

 - University Apps